Trusted

 sim swap attack

 A SIM swap attack is a type of cyber attack in which a SIM hacker assumes a victim’s identity and gains access to and control over their phone number.
-The hackers then use their phone numbers to access their financial or social media accounts.
+The hackers then use the victim’s phone number to access their financial or social media accounts.
 This type of attack is also known as SIM swap fraud or SIM hijacking.

-SIM swapping can happen in two ways: a hacker steals your phone and gets access to your SIM card or calls your SIM card carrier and tricks them into activating a SIM card in their possession.
+SIM swapping can happen in two ways.
+Either a hacker steals your phone and gets access to your SIM card, or they call your SIM card carrier and tricks them into activating a SIM card in their possession.
 Bad actors usually swap SIMs to bypass two-factor authentication (2FA), gaining access to and control over your cryptocurrency assets.

-Historically, hackers have committed SIM swap attacks for monetary reasons.
-Once a hacker gains unauthorized access to your mobile device and, by extension, your bank accounts, credit card information, and cryptocurrency wallets, they can easily withdraw all your funds and transfer all your digital assets to their accounts.
+Once a hacker gains unauthorized access to your mobile device and, by extension, your bank accounts, credit card information, and crypto wallets, they can easily withdraw funds and transfer your digital assets to their accounts.

-Although hackers may have other motives, such as coercion for payment to recover your phone number or exploitation of your social media accounts, financial gain is the primary goal.
+Although hackers may use various methods, such as coercion for payment to recover your phone number or exploitation of your social media accounts, financial gain is the common goal.
 Now that we understand what type of attack SIM swapping is, let’s examine how it works.

 How does a SIM swap crypto attack work?